-1.It’s ALL about the prep.If you want your spray tan to come out right (and last longer) you actually have to put in some work.
-Don’t just show up unprepared, ladies — you’ve got some homework to do.
+1.It’s all about the prep.If you want your spray tan to come out right (and last longer) you actually have to put in some work.
+Don’t just show up unprepared — you’ve got some homework to do.
 Shower the day before your session and give yourself a good scrub and a smooth shave.
 Exfoliating is the key to an even spray tan, as dead or flaky skin can leave you with patches and streaks.
-Try The Body Shop Fuji Green Tea Body Scrub to prepare your skin (focusing on rougher areas like knees and elbows) and shave at the end of your shower, once your hair follicles have softened.
+Try the Kiehl’s Gently Exfoliating Body Scrub to prepare your skin (focusing on rougher areas like knees and elbows) and shave at the end of your shower, once your hair follicles have softened.
 Remember that shaving after your spray session will only strip away the color quicker.

-2. You’re NOT supposed to shower right before your session.
-You’re about to be naked (or close to it) in front of another person, so we understand why you would want to shower right beforehand.
-The issue here is that your pores are larger after a warm shower or bath, so the tanning solution sits in your pores and creates dark spots.
+2. But don’t shower right before your session.This is because your pores are larger after a warm shower or bath, so the tanning solution sits in your pores and creates dark spots.
 As your pores seal, the solution gets trapped and you end up with visible tanning marks.
 Showering the same day is fine, just be sure to do it at least four hours before your appointment.

-4. You shouldn’t wear deodorant to your spray session.Deodorant can also act as a barrier to the spray tan solution (and in some cases, can even turn colors!), which will result in patchy underarms.
-You can forget sleeveless tops and bathing suits if you forget to wipe your deodorant off!
+4. You shouldn’t wear deodorant to your spray session.Deodorant can also act as a barrier to the spray tan solution (and in some cases, can even turn colors), which will result in patchy underarms.
+You can forget sleeveless tops and bathing suits if you forget to wipe your deodorant off.

-5. They get waaaay darker before they get lighter.Don’t freak out!
-The solution continues to develop over the next eight hours, so if you think your tan is too tan, it will lighten up!
-We just don’t recommend wearing your favorite white dress that day …
+5. Spray tans get waaaay darker before they get lighter.Don’t freak out, the solution continues to develop over the next eight hours, so if you think your tan is too tan, it will lighten up.
+We just don’t recommend wearing your favorite white dress that day.

-6. The best color comes after your first shower.Wait at least eight hours before your first shower!
+6. The best color comes after your first shower.Wait at least six to eight hours before your first shower.
 Once you do wash up, you’re going to notice that the water looks muddy — this is just the cosmetic bronzing solution used in the tan that allows the technician to know where they are spraying.
 No scrubbing, shaving or exfoliating!
 Only use body wash to gently clean up and let the water run until it turns clear.
-Now is when you really start to look like that bronzed goddess!
+Now is when you really start to look like that bronzed goddess.

 8.The quickest way to wash one off?
 Go swimming.There are several tricks to removing tanner gone wrong, but the easiest one?
 Take a dip in the pool — it’s not just the water that really strips your tan away, but also the chlorine.
-A swimming session or two will make that spray tan dissolve like it was never there!
+A swimming session or two will make that spray tan dissolve like it was never there.

 About the Author:Diana creates on-trend beauty content for Makeup.com readers.
 She stays up-to-date on the latest beauty news and product launches and tests every makeup item that comes through the door.
 As an employee of L’Oréal, Diana writes stories about beauty products across the entire brand portfolio.